jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Dataset

-> :memo: Provide information of the dataset used
+> :memo: Provide information of the dataset used.

 ## Training

-> :memo: Provide training information
+> :memo: Provide training information.
 >
-> * Provide details for preprocessing, hyperparameters, random seeds, and environment
+> * Provide details for preprocessing, hyperparameters, random seeds, and environment.
-> * Provide a command line example for training
+> * Provide a command line example for training.

 Please run this command line for training.